 After completing law school in 1996, Dr. Myerberg was a defense litigator at the multi-jurisdictional law firm Jackson Kelly PLLC in its Morgantown, WV office.
 During his tenure at Jackson Kelly PLLC, Dr. Myerberg represented doctors, nurses, providers and hospitals, and corporations in a variety of cases involving hospital negligence, toxic torts, coal mining disasters and injuries, serious auto injuries, medical device injuries, credentialing issues, toxic spills, pharmaceutical cases, occupational injuries, and child sexual abuse.

 Dr. David Myerberg practiced for 19 years as a defense attorney, mostly working on cases related to medicine.
 His experience is very valuable to LawMD in analyzing your case.
-The following summarizes some of the cases that he defended for doctors, hospitals and others:

 Dust Particle Case

 Dr. Myerberg advised in a case involving the health effects of an outdated manufacturing plant that was emitting dust particles.
 He examined the testimony of the plaintiffs’ medical expert and found necessary medical experts to assist in the defendant’s case.
 Based on this, multiple plaintiffs dropped their medical claims and the resultant settlement was better than expected.

 Wrong Diagnosis Case

 Dr. Myerberg is a newborn intensive care specialist.
 He defended a doctor who was sued for medical malpractice in a case of early neonatal death.
 He compiled testimonies from medical experts who agreed that the doctor’s care was sufficient and determined hereditary factors as the cause of the infant’s condition and death.

 Disqualifying Psychiatric Incompetence in Estate